tobykurien/Xtendroid/Xtendroid/docs/index.md

 Background tasks using AsyncTask
 --------------------------------

 A class called ```AsyncBuilder``` is provided, that extends the standard ```AsyncTask``` and works in much the same way, but provides lambda parameters for the background task and the UI task, thus reducing boilerplate.
-It also takes care of cancelling UI callbacks if the AsyncTask is cancelled, and also handles any errors occurring in the background or UI threads by passing the error to the ```onError``` lambda.
+It also takes care of cancelling UI callbacks if the AsyncTask is cancelled, thread pooling, managing of progress bars/dialogs, handling of any errors occurring in the background or UI threads, and ensuring that the code executes in the correct thread (either background or UI thread).
+It also returns the ```AsyncTask``` reference, which you can use to cancel it or await completion, etc.

 A simple example of usage: